Chapter 12 : Snapes and Shadows

 ‘What, you mean History of Magic?’
 Neville joked, and the pair laughed all the way down the corridor to the entrance hall and down to the dungeons.

-When they reached the portrait of Sir Cadogan halfway down the somber passageway, Harry stopped his imitation of Professor Binns’ droning and the pair stopped abruptly in their tracks.
+When they reached the portrait of Sir Cadogan halfway down the somber passageway, Harry stopped his imitation of Professor Binns’ droning and the pair froze against the nearest wall.
 Just ahead of them Professors Snape and Black spoke in hushed voices next to a large hanging bearing a long black serpent.
-The boys took a step back against the opposite wall where they could hide themselves in shadow, and hopefully overhear some of the conversation.
+The boys pressed themselves against the opposite wall where they could hide themselves in shadow, and hopefully overhear some of the conversation.

 ‘I don’t know what it is I’m to say, Severus,’ Professor Black’s whisper reached their ears first.

-‘What am I to do about my sixth-year problem?
-He keeps on asking me about his Godfather and I cannot lie to the boy forever.
+‘What am I to do about the boy until then?
+He keeps on asking about his Godfather.
+Despite what you say, he’s not a complete idiot.
 He will eventually figure it out.’

-‘I suppose you’re right, I simply grow tired of his bidding.
+‘I simply grow tired of his bidding.
 Does it still hurt you every time?’ she asked the hook-nosed man, reaching down and rubbing her forearm.
 Harry gasped quietly when he realised what she must be concealing under her robes, and to whom she was answering.
 She was Voldemort’s spy.

 ‘Where did they go?’
 Neville asked, looking around him quickly in case they got caught from behind again.

 ‘What are you talking about?
-There’s no one there,’ Hermione said airily as she made her way out of the hiding place in the shadows and down the corridor toward their classroom.
+There’s no one there,’ Hermione said airily as she made her way out of the shadows and down the corridor toward their classroom.
 Neville and Harry exchanged looks before jogging to catch up to their bushy-haired friend.

 They entered the classroom and took their respective seats, Harry and Neville scanning the room for Snape.
-With the start of lesson bell, Harry turned to face Hermione and decided that now would be a good time to apologise, as Snape had yet to arrive.
+With the start of lesson bell, Harry decided that now would be a good time to apologise to Hermione as Snape had yet to arrive.

 ‘Hermione, I just wanted to say sorry for earlier.
 I didn’t mean it.
-I was just really angry because you were talking about, well you know,’ he said upon noticing Parvati’s interest in what he said, ‘and it just sounded like you were siding with the Ministry.’
+I was just really angry because you were talking about, well, you know …’ he said upon noticing Parvati listening, ‘and it just sounded like you were siding with the Ministry.’

 ‘You know that I would never side with Fudge,’ Hermione said to him with narrowed eyes, ‘and if you don’t know that by now, then I don’t know why we’re friends.’